-Managing data effectively within industrial automation systems has become one of the key challenges of the 21st Century, as companies across all sectors of industry strive to improve efficiency and boost output.
+Managing data effectively within industrial automation systems have become one of the key challenges of the 21st Century, as companies across all sectors of industry strive to improve efficiency and boost output.
 This may mean managing a switch from manual data collection and analysis to automated systems; it may mean making better use of existing batch or alarm information; or it may mean managing the ever higher amounts of live data generated within today’s increasingly sophisticated automation products.

 Common across all of these applications, regardless of their levels of data generation, is the requirement to make better automation and control decisions that will address issues such as the need to reduce downtime, increase availability, boost productivity, eliminate waste, reduce maintenance costs, and ultimately increase profitability.

 Making improvements in any of these areas requires businesses to look at how they collect and process data, and what they do with that data once it has been collected.
 At one end of the scale, consider a petroleum processing plant where many automation systems are still manually monitored and sensor-generated alarms are passed on to responders in the form of a phone call or radio communication.